roadwarriorslive/Pipulate/README.md

 # Free And Open Source SEO Software
+## A tool to help automate tedious daily tasks that you never found any better way to peform
 [Join the Pipulate Team on Slack](http://goo.gl/forms/nh3WM6bPle)
 <img src="http://mikelevinseo.com/images/pipulate-interface.png" alt="FOSS SEO Software"/>
 ========
-Pipulate expands your mind... and the way spreadsheets work by using functions written and executed in Python entirely outside of the spreadsheet, cleanly passing the values back and forth, replacing question marks for output.
-This approach facilitates quick data-investigations from the comfortable of your own spreadsheet&#151;effectively slapping an Ironman suit onto aspiring SEO or Social Media professionals to give them superpowers.
-Watch the [Google Slides](http://goo.gl/v71kw8) and visit the sister-project, [Levinux](http://levinux.com).
+Pipulate uses the highly collaborative and always-improving Google Spreadsheets as its database, making the servers it runs on disposable nodes, and a good example app for the tiny-server movement.
+Want more capacity?
+Just throw more of these miniscule servers behind a load-balander.
+Pipulate requires less than 100MB for OS, Python, the app and all it's dependencies, and 256MB RAM for program run-space.
+This means you can use bottom-tier nearly-free cloud instances to host, or better-yet: practice running your own servers with Levinux, Raspberry Pi's, CuBoxes and the like.
+Use Pipulate's "out of the box" capabilities, or expand it by writing stand-alone Python functions, then just dropping them into your aresenal of growing SEO and Social Media secret weapons that you may or may not share back to the Github/SEO/Social Media communities.
+All your custom functions become instantly accessible to you in Google Docs, alleviating the tedium of finding your old scripts or wrangling custom home-built script-scheduling systems.
+It all just natively works in Google Sheets -- efectively slapping an Ironman suit onto aspiring SEO or Social Media professionals.
+Watch the videos for inspiration on how you too may use it.
+[Google Slides](http://goo.gl/v71kw8) and visit the sister-project, [Levinux](http://levinux.com).